Global ex US PE/VC Benchmark Commentary: First Half 2022

-In the first six months of 2021, according to Cambridge Associates indexes, private equity and venture capital in the developed markets outperformed those in emerging markets.
-The Cambridge Associates LLC Developed Markets ex US Private Equity and Venture Capital (PE/VC) Index returned 18.7% in the first half of 2021, in USD terms, with significantly better performance in the second quarter than in the first.
-Because returns are measured in US dollars, the currency’s strength in relation to the euro impacts performance of the developed markets index.
-The dollar strengthened in the first quarter and then weakened slightly in the second quarter, ending the first half up against the euro.
-As a result, the developed markets index’s six-month performance measured in euros is 22.5%, several percentage points higher than its US dollar comparison.
-The Cambridge Associates LLC Emerging Markets Private Equity and Venture Capital Index earned 14.8% for the period; it performed better in the first quarter than in the second.
-(Figure 1).
-The developed and emerging markets PE/VC indexes have handily outperformed their public market counterparts across time (based on modified public market equivalent [mPME] returns).
+According to Cambridge Associates (CA) indexes, private equity and venture capital (PE/VC) in the developed markets underperformed those in emerging markets in first half 2022.
+The Cambridge Associates LLC Developed Markets ex US PE/VC Index returned -11.1% in the period, in USD terms, and -3.3% in euros.
+Because returns are measured in US dollars, the currency’s value relative to the euro impacts performance of the developed markets index.
+Amid fears of a global recession, the US dollar strengthened against most currencies, including the euro, making returns relatively weaker.
+The Cambridge Associates LLC Emerging Markets PE/VC Index earned -5.9% for the period, breaking a long-term trend of generating weaker returns than the developed markets index (Figure 1).
+The developed markets and emerging markets PE/VC indexes have handily outperformed their public market counterparts across time (based on modified public market equivalent [mPME] returns), with the widest margins occurring within the last five years.

-- Based on market values at June 30, 2021, public companies accounted for a larger percentage of the emerging markets PE/VC index (more than 20%) than of the developed markets PE/VC index (about 6%).
+- Based on market values at June 30, 2022, public companies accounted for a larger percentage of the emerging markets PE/VC index (just under 16%) than of the developed markets PE/VC index (less than 6%).

 Developed ex US Markets Private Equity and Venture Capital Performance Insights

-Figure 3 shows the GICS sector breakdown of the Developed Markets ex US Private Equity and Venture Capital Index and a public market counterpart, the MSCI EAFE Index.
-The chart illustrates differences in sector exposures, which helps explain performance for each index, especially since the pandemic’s impact varied significantly by industry, as did the subsequent recovery.
-Notably, the PE/VC index is overweight in consumer discretionary, healthcare, and IT, and underweight in financials, consumer staples, and smaller sectors in the “other” categories (energy, utilities, and real estate).
+Figure 3 shows the Global Industry Classification Standard (GICS®) sector breakdown of the Developed Markets ex US Private Equity and Venture Capital Index and a public market counterpart, the MSCI EAFE Index.
+The chart illustrates differences in sector exposures, which helps explain relative performance.
+Notably, the PE/VC index is overweight in consumer discretionary, healthcare, industrials, and IT, and underweight in financials, consumer staples, and smaller sectors in the “other” categories (energy, utilities, and real estate).

-The four largest sectors—IT, consumer discretionary, healthcare, and industrials (in rank order)—represented 74% of the index’s value and returned 22.3% compared to 26.7% for the other three meaningfully weighted sectors on a pooled basis in USD terms.
-These same four sectors accounted for 69% of the capital invested during the first half of 2021, about 2% higher than their long-term average of 67%.
-Allocations to industrials companies were higher than long-term trends during the period, which accounts for much of the difference.
+The four largest sectors—IT, industrials, consumer discretionary, and healthcare (in rank order)—represented 73% of the index’s value and combined returned -12.9% compared to -14.4% for the other three meaningfully weighted sectors.
+The same four sectors accounted for 77% of the capital invested during first half 2022, about 10% higher than their long-term average of 67%.
+Allocations to IT companies were higher than long-term trends during the period, which accounts for much of the difference.

-Companies in Sweden garnered about 3% of the capital invested during the first six months of the year, about 3% below its historical trend.
-Italian businesses attracted slightly more than 4% of the invested capital, which is 2% lower than its long-term allocation.
+Companies in the Netherlands garnered over 4% of the capital invested during the first six months of the year, right in line with its historical trend.
+US businesses attracted slightly less than 16% of the invested capital, which is about 3% higher than its long-term allocation.

 Emerging Markets Private Equity and Venture Capital Performance Insights

-Figure 7 shows the GICS sector breakdown of the Emerging Markets PE/VC Index and a public market counterpart, the MSCI Emerging Markets Index.
-The chart highlights the significant overweights in the PE/VC index, such as healthcare, for which exposure is more than three times higher than in the public index.
-Notably, consumer discretionary and IT had considerable overweights in the private index but now only represent a few more percentage points of value than in the public market counterpart.
-PE/VC underweights are most significant in financials, followed by materials, and energy (which is now included in the “other” category).
+Figure 7 shows the GICS® sector breakdown of the Emerging Markets PE/VC Index and a public market counterpart, the MSCI Emerging Markets Index.
+The chart highlights the significant overweights in the PE/VC index, such as in healthcare, for which exposure is more than four times higher than in the public index.
+Previously, the PE/VC index also had considerably more capital allocated to consumer discretionary and IT than the public benchmark, but exposure to those sectors has recently increased in the MSCI Emerging Markets Index.
+The private underweights are most significant in financials, followed by materials and energy (which is now included in the “other” category).

-On a gross dollar-weighted basis, when combined, companies based in China, India, South Korea, and the United States returned 17.5%, beating out the full index by about 30 bps in the first half of 2021.
+On a gross dollar-weighted basis, when combined, companies based in China, India, South Korea, and the United States returned -5.6%, beating out the full index by about 50 basis points in first half 2022.

 Private equity includes only buyout and growth equity funds.